-In sum, based on the evidence presented at this stage in the proceeding, Petitioner has shown sufficiently that claim 1 would have been unpatentable as obvious over Evans, Bell, Tacken, and Mueller PCT as set forth in Ground 3.
-For the reasons discussed in Section II.K.2, above, Petitioner has also shown sufficiently that the dependent claims of the '504 patent would similarly be unpatentable under Ground 3 (claims 2-5 and 7-10) or Ground 4 (claim 6).
+Based on the evidence presented at this stage in the proceeding, Petitioner has shown sufficiently that the challenged claims would have been unpatentable as obvious over the teachings of Evans, Bell, Tacken, and Mueller PCT as set forth in Ground 2.
+G. Obviousness in view of Bell and Wang (Ground 3)